nf-core/website/markdown/developers/pipeline-release.md

 ## Integration with Zenodo

 Once you've made a release, a record is automatically created on Zenodo.
-Tell @muffato who can then do the following:
+Tell @muffato or @DLBPointon who can then do the following:

 1. Check the release notes.
 Sometimes the conversion from Markdown doesn't work well, especially the tables.
 If this happens, copy-paste the rendered Markdwon from GitHub into the Zenodo editor.
 2. Change the record type from "Software" to "Workflow".